MontyOharra/pdf_extract_and_translate/docs/DESIGN.md

 ## Overview

 An interactive CLI system for extracting text from PDF and image files, with support for both typed and handwritten text, followed by automatic language detection and translation.
-Built with a plugin architecture demonstrating software engineering best practices.
+Built with a plugin architecture for ability to switch between translation and extraction provides

 ## Goals